Piotr1215/crossplane-gitops-model/README.md

 ### Setup Flux Repository

 - create a new kind cluster with `make`, this will install Crossplane with AWS provider and configure secret to access selected AWS account
-    > Flux CLI was installed as prt of the Makefile scrip, but optionally you can configure shell completion for the CLI `. <(flux completion zsh)`
+    > Flux CLI was installed as put of the Makefile scrip, but optionally you can configure shell completion for the CLI `. <(flux completion zsh)`
     >
     > Refer to the [Flux documentation](https://fluxcd.io/docs/installation/#install-the-flux-cli) page for more installation options
 - create [access token](https://github.com/settings/tokens) in GitHub with full repo permissions.